thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/validate.md

                 - Pod
       validate:
         failureAction: Enforce
-        message: "If a hostPath volume exists and is set to `/var/run/docker.sock`, the label `allow-docker` must equal `true`."
+        message: 'If a hostPath volume exists and is set to `/var/run/docker.sock`, the label `allow-docker` must equal `true`.'
         pattern:
           metadata:
             labels:
-              allow-docker: "true"
+              allow-docker: 'true'
           (spec):
             (volumes):
               - (hostPath):
-                  path: "/var/run/docker.sock"
+                  path: '/var/run/docker.sock'
 ```

 This reads as "If a hostPath volume exists and the path equals /var/run/docker.sock, then a label "allow-docker" must be specified with a value of true."
 In this case, the conditional checks the `spec.volumes` and `spec.volumes.hostPath` map.
 The child element of `spec.volumes.hostPath` is the `path` key and so the check ends the "If" evaluation at `path`.
 The entire `metadata` object is a peer element to the `spec` object because these reside at the same hierarchy within a Pod definition.
 Therefore, conditional anchors can not only compare peers when they are simple key/value, but also when peers are objects or YAML maps.